IU-PR/Capstone_project/content/docs/2025/UniTrip/week5.md

 We created several issues, parts of them completed this week:
 1. Add more interactions - add 2 interactions(108 auditorium and vending mashine)
-2. Add the correct characters to the 2nd location
-3. Fill the background with the color.
+2. Fill the background with the color.
 Also for next week we planned to continue fixes according to feedback and will:

+1. Add the correct characters to the 2nd location
-1. Fig bug with Professor Burmyakov asset
+2. Fig bug with Professor Burmyakov asset
-2. Improve interaction flow
+3. Improve interaction flow
-3. Improve moving of the main character
+4. Improve moving of the main character
-4. Improve the animation of character's moving
+5. Improve the animation of character's moving
-5. Add shadows and ligth to the scenes
+6. Add shadows and ligth to the scenes

 All the tasks stays with priority order.
 We focused first of all on main things, which is crutial for our project and will do as much as we can, but in priority way to not miss important things.
 First priority - good performance without bugs, second - the better visual.